A Case for Municipal Securities Disclosure Standards

 The reason goes back to legislation limiting the Securities and Exchange Commission (SEC) from mandating it.
 Additionally, unlike equity markets, the municipal bond market is over the counter.
 There is no “municipal bond exchange” to regulate—only the broker-dealers that underwrite and trade the bonds.
 The broker-dealers are regulated by the Municipal Securities Rulemaking Board (MSRB).

 Correspondingly, state and local government-audited financial disclosure is left to these entities to determine.
-Almost without exception, audited reporting comes only once a year in the Comprehensive Annual Financial Report (CAFR).
-While some may post interim budget updates on websites, most often the CAFR is released 120-180 days after the close of the fiscal year.
+Almost without exception, audited reporting comes only once a year in the Annual Comprehensive Financial Report (ACFR).
+While some may post interim budget updates on websites, most often the ACFR is released 120-180 days after the close of the fiscal year.
 The information is stale by the time it gets released.
-And that’s for CAFRs released in a timely manner.
+And that’s for ACFRs released in a timely manner.
 Compounding the problem is a chronic lateness in posting, well past 180 days.
 The usual excuse?
 The length of time it takes to collect, process, audit, and finalize the data.

-While the information in a CAFR is generally thorough, it isn’t standardized.
+While the information in a ACFR is generally thorough, it isn’t standardized.
 What one municipality labels as revenue, another may break out into taxes and fees.